Software-Applications/restaurant-analysis-py/README.md

 pip install -r requirements.txt
 ```

-THe workclouds and sentiment analyzer in this project were built using the nltk package.
-Before you can run the script to generate them, you need to run the yelp_nltk.py file from your project respository using the command below
+The wordclouds and sentiment analyzer in this project are built using the nltk package.
+Before you can run the script to generate them, you need to run the below command from the command line.

 ```sh
 python yelp_nltk.py
 ```
-Doing so will activate custom trained models from nltk, which are used to tokenize sentence to create work clouds, and initiate sentiment intensity analyzer to calculare polarity scores, which are doing sentiment analysis.
+Doing so will activate custom trained models from nltk package, which are used to tokenize sentences to create wordclouds, and run sentiment intensity analyzer to calculate polarity scores, which are useful for calculating sentiment scores.

 ## Setup

 ### Yelp
 Go to [Yelp Developers](https://www.yelp.com/developers) and sign up for an account.
 After signing in, use Yelp Fusion to generate a Yelp API key.
-Detailed instruction for creating the key are available [here.](https://www.yelp.com/developers/documentation/v3/authentication).
-After obtaiing the API key, create a new file in this repository called ".env", and update the contents of the ".env" file to specify your API key from Yelp using the syntax below
+Detailed instruction for creating the key are available [here.](https://www.yelp.com/developers/documentation/v3/authentication)After obtaining the API key, create a new file in this repository called ".env", and update the contents of the ".env" file to specify your API key from Yelp using the syntax below

     API_KEY = "<Your Yelp API Key>"